alephium/gpu-miner/README.md

 Executable file will be generated in `your-gpu-miner-dir/bin/` directory.

 If you have any questions, please reach out to us on Discord.

+### Pre-built miner

+You could also download and run the pre-built miner from [Github release page](https://github.com/alephium/gpu-miner/releases/tag/0.3.0).
+Note that your anti-virus might warn about the pre-built miner.